sjbylo/lab-ocp4/workshop/content/exercises/80-day-two-ops.md

 oc scale --replicas=3 dc/vote-app
 ```

-Throughout this lab, you can see the scaling/rollout action in the [console](%console_url%/k8s/ns/%project_namespace%/pods).
+Throughout this exercise, you can see the scaling/rollout action in the [console](%console_url%/k8s/ns/%project_namespace%/pods).

 ```execute
 oc get pods